-Manchester University traces its origin to the Roanoke Classical Seminary founded by the United Brethren Church in Roanoke, Ind., in 1860.
+Manchester College traces its origin to the Roanoke Classical Seminary founded by the United Brethren Church in Roanoke, Ind., in 1860.
 The Seminary became Manchester College in 1889, when it was moved to North Manchester, Ind.
 In 1895, the campus was purchased by representatives of the Church of the Brethren, who deeded it to four state districts of the Church in 1902.
 The number of supporting districts increased until, by 1932, Manchester served the five-state area of Indiana, Ohio, Michigan, Illinois and Wisconsin.

 Rapid growth of the public high school and increasing interest in higher education resulted in a gradual shift of emphasis from an academy and Bible school to a college of liberal arts.
 The academy was discontinued in 1923.

 Mount Morris College in Mount Morris, Ill., merged with Manchester College in 1932.
 Founded as a Methodist seminary in 1839, Mount Morris had been purchased by representatives of the Church of the Brethren in 1879 and operated as the Rock River Seminary and College Institute until 1884, when the name was changed to Mount Morris College.
 The merger of Mount Morris College and Manchester College came about when the Church of the Brethren decided its educational program would be strengthened by pooling its resources in fewer colleges.
-Manchester College became Manchester University on July 1, 2012.

 The relationship of Manchester College with the Church of the Brethren continues.
 The College accents this relationship and welcomes students of all faiths.